Shehryar/whoserep/README.md

 Handing off the SDK to a partner
 --------------------------------

-1. Does QA approve?
 1. Do all tests pass?
-1. Do the Swift and Objective-C projects work?
-Make sure to rebuild the framework and override the reference in each project.
+1. Do the Swift and Objective-C projects work in Xcode 9?
+Make sure to rebuild the framework (in Xcode 9).
 1. Has the version string been updated?
 1. Have the docs been updated?

-Once the above checklist has been addressed, distribute a beta build (by merging a pull request into master) if necessary.
-Then, build the framework by archiving the Aggregate scheme for a Generic iOS Device.
-Once the build has completed, it will automatically open the `package` directory.
-Copy the `package` directory, rename it `ASAPP iOS Framework X.Y.Z`, and compress it.
-Send the ZIP file to the Product team.
-Tag the relevant commit and record the release [according to existing conventions](https://github.com/ASAPPinc/chat-sdk-ios/releases).
+1. Make a pull request from `develop` to `master` and merge it(_do not squash or rebase_!) to automatically distribute a beta build.
+1. Does QA approve?
+If not, make changes and start over.
+1. Using *Xcode 9*'s Swift 4.1 compiler, build the framework by *archiving* the *Aggregate* scheme for a *Generic iOS Device*.
+If a partner needs a Swift 4.2-compatible binary, compile with Xcode 10's Swift 4.2 compiler.
+Note that the Aggregate target's build script assumes you have Xcode 9 installed as `Xcode.app` and automatically switches to it using `xcode-select`.
+1. Copy the `package` directory, rename it `ASAPP iOS Framework X.Y.Z`, and compress it.
+1. Send the ZIP file to the Product team for delivery to our partners.
+1. Tag the relevant commit and record the release [according to existing conventions](https://github.com/ASAPPinc/chat-sdk-ios/releases).